Hans Werner Sokop

-Hans Werner Sokop (born 13 January 1942) is an Austrian poet and translator.
+Hans Werner Sokop (born January 13, 1942) is an Austrian poet and translator.
 In parallel to his professional career at the municipal administration of Vienna he has published a vast range of publications ranging from various sorts of poems to translations into German and Viennese German.
-Specifically, he translated the Divine Comedy of Dante Alighieri into two versions in 1983 and 2014, the latter improved, but both retaining Dante's terza rima.
+Specifically, he translated the Divine Comedy of Dante Alighieri in two versions in 1983 and 2014, the latter improved, but both retaining Dante's terza rima.